Book an open event

 - participating in Public Relations Communication Association (PRCA) groups to network and increase industry expertise

-- getting involved in MA Research seminars or our internal insight platforms such as our Media Matters series
+- getting involved in MA Research seminars or our internal insight platforms

 - take up mentorship opportunities